 Call around to local businesses or post on your neighborhood app (like Nextdoor) to see if anyone needs extra boxes.
 (Pro tip: there is almost always someone looking for moving boxes.)
-This option may take a little extra time.
-However, if you find an organization in need, you can feel good about donating your boxes to a worthy cause!
+You can also give your boxes away on Craigslist or even Facebook Marketplace.
+Otherwise, there may be businesses in your area that are in need of moving boxes.

 2. Recycle the Boxes

 Some cities pick up recyclable materials upon request.
-Check with your local recycling center to see if they provide similar services.
+Check with your local recycling centers to see if they provide similar services.
 Ask the center about any stipulations they have about acceptable boxes for recycling.
 For instance, they may require that boxes be flattened or shaped into a certain size.
 They may even require a certain number of boxes to qualify for pick-up services.

 3. Use Moving Boxes at Home

-4. Sell the Boxes
+4. Save the Boxes for a Future Move

 If you plan on moving again within a year or two, simply keep your boxes stored away for your next relocation.
 Flatten out your boxes and store them in a dry, dark place.
 This way, you can save yourself the time, hassle and money of getting moving boxes in the near future.